seungsoo-lee/DELTA/README.md

 + JDK 1.7+

 ## Installing DELTA
 Delta installation depends on maven and ant build system.
-The mvn command is used to install the agent-Manager and the sub-agents.
+The mvn command is used to install the agent-manager and the sub-agents.

 + STEP 0.
 Get the source
 ```